-Professor B.S.
-New York University M.S. and Sc.D., Boston University Dr. Goodgold is a tenured professor with over 25 years of experience in a wide variety of clinical settings.
-Dr. Goodgold's areas of expertise include pediatric physical therapy, motor learning, application of theory and research to practice, evidence-based health care, and wellness promotion/healthy lifestyle.
+B.S.
+New York University

+M.S. and Sc.D., Boston University

+Dr. Goodgold has over 25 years of experience in a wide variety of clinical settings.
+Professor Goodgold's areas of expertise include pediatric physical therapy, motor learning, application of theory and research to practice, evidence-based health care, and wellness promotion/healthy lifestyle.
 Achieving state and national recognition for her scholarly endeavors, Dr. Goodgold received the 2002 Massachusetts Chapter Research Award and the 2003 Research Award from the Pediatric Section of the American Physical Therapy Association.
-Dr. Goodgold has also received national acclaim and extensive media attention for her promotion of backpack safety, including an appearance on national television.
+She has also received national acclaim and extensive media attention for her promotion of backpack safety, including an appearance on national television.
 Additionally, Dr. Goodgold is an editorial board member of two professional journals, Pediatric Physical Therapy and Physical & Occupational Therapy in Pediatrics.
-A highlight for many graduate physical therapy students has been the opportunity to participate in research with Dr. Goodgold, presenting their findings at professional conferences and through publication.
-Stephanie Johnson, P.T., MBA, EdD.
+Many graduate physical therapy students have had the opportunity to participate in research with Dr. Goodgold presenting their findings at professional conferences and via print publication.